harvard-acc/gem5-aladdin/README.md

 http://www.gem5.org/Tutorials.

-To build gem5, you will need the following software: g++ or clang, Python (gem5 links in the Python interpreter), SCons, SWIG, zlib, m4, and lastly protobuf if you want trace capture and playback support.
+To build gem5, you will need the following software: g++ or clang, Python (gem5 links in the Python interpreter), SCons, ~~SWIG~~, zlib, m4, and lastly protobuf if you want trace capture and playback support.
 Please see http://www.gem5.org/Dependencies for more details concerning the minimum versions of the aforementioned tools.

-If you want gem5 to dump stats in SQLite databases for easy access, you will also need the `sqlalchemy` Python module.
+If you want gem5 to dump stats in SQLite databases for easy access, you will also need to install SQLite3 development headers and libraries.

 ### Aladdin dependencies ####